 Video marketing has been dominant over the past few years but the metrics haven’t quite added up.
 Video is expensive and time-consuming to produce — Brands have had to replace entire content teams in an effort to focus on video production.

 But text-based content marketing is still gaining traction, which means that brands don’t need to focus all their efforts on creating video.
 However, live video content is a different story.

 Live video is personal, engaging, and fairly easy to produce.
 Brands get to put on a human face and people feel more connected because they are seeing a person and not a logo.

 This is something that needs to factor into content marketing strategies in 2020 because live video can make a massive difference to your social media numbers without hurting your budget.

 Content Marketing Will Evolve in 2020

-Content marketing changes all the time and the brands that manage to stay on top of these changes are also the ones that continue to make an impact in the digital sphere.
+Content marketing changes all the time and the brands that manage to stay on top of these changes (with the help of digital marketing agencies) are also the ones that continue to make an impact in the digital sphere.